flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/f-pln.md

 The flight plan page A lists all waypoints of the active flight plan in sequence providing time, speed and altitude predictions.

-The FROM waypoit (last waypoint overflown) is listed at the top and TO waypoint is listed in white as the second entry.
+The FROM waypoint (last waypoint overflown) is listed at the top and TO waypoint is listed in white as the second entry.
 This FROM-TO is called the active leg.

 To scroll through the flight plan the vertical slew keys can be used.
 To return to the beginning of the flight plan page, the F-PLN key can be pressed.